 So how do we know if sample data represent a whole population?

-Say hello to the standard error of the mean or simply, standard error.
-And here are the notations used by various authors in the literature:
+This is where the standard error of the mean (or simply, standard error) becomes essential.
+Here are the common notations used by various authors in the literature:

 The standard error is used to determine how close the mean of a sample taken from a population is compared to the average value of the true population.